 top of page

-My blog is called SELF HELP.
-I use it for sharing my outermost innermost thoughts about art and life.
+My blog is called Art Life Balance.
+I use it for sharing my outermost innermost thoughts about art and life, sometimes in the form of comics.

-If you like offbeat jokes, stream-of-consciousness-style ramblings, and off-the-cuff social commentary, you might just like SELF HELP.
+If you like offbeat jokes, stream-of-consciousness-style ramblings, and off-the-cuff social commentary, you might just like Art Life Balance.

 Exerpts